Asset Management vs Wealth Management

 Learn more about our team of CFA and CFP® professionals.

-Wealth management firms who are registered investment advisors have a fiduciary duty to act in your best interest
+Consider a wealth management firm who has a fiduciary duty to act in your best interest

 If a wealth management firm is structured as a registered investment advisor, the advisors have a fiduciary duty to act in the your best interest.
 Because registered investment advisors are fiduciaries, they must always put their clients’ interests ahead of their own.
 This is the highest standard of care under the law.